hossamelshamyy/Function-Plotter/README.md

 ### - Featueres
 #### Flexible, you can write your function in any format
 #### if error occurr it can identify the reason
-#### Accept decimal and integer numbers in all places like the function and bounds of the graph
+#### Accept decimal and integer numbers in all places like the function and domain of the graph
 #### Allowed characters * / + - ( )

 _______________________________________________________________________________________________________________